mcmayer/stackexchange-analysis/README.md

 ### `load-sites.R` ###
-Load and format the output of `get-sites.py` and save the R data.frame with name `stackexchange` in the file in stackexchange.RData.
+Load and format the output of `get-sites.py` and save the R data.frame with name `sites` in the file in sites.RData.

 ### `analysis.R` ###
 The data.frame prepared by `load.R` is loaded and a couple of graphs